 Inasmuch as many have undertaken to compile an account of the things accomplished among us, just as they were handed down to us by those who from the beginning were eyewitnesses and servants of the word, it seemed fitting for me as well, having investigated everything carefully from the beginning, to write it out for you in consecutive order, most excellent Theophilus; so that you may know the exact truth about the things you have been taught.

-Here, we see Luke setting about the work of writing a narrative of Christ’s life and ministry.
+Here, we see Luke setting about the work of writing an account of Christ’s life and ministry.

 While some, like Luke, wrote gospels, apostles, such as Peter and Paul, wrote epistles (letters).
-The Apostle John wrote down the prophetic Book of Revelation.
+The Apostle John wrote a gospel, epistles and the prophetic Book of Revelation.
 During this New Testament period, one of Peter’s epistles refers to Paul’s epistles, giving additional credence to them (see 2 Peter 3.15-16).
 Apostolic epistles were circulated (see example of Colossians 4.16) and read to congregations (see example of 1 Thessalonians 5.27).

 By the first half of the 2nd century, the apostles’ writings were more generally know and had circulated more widely.
 By the second half of the 2nd century, New Testament books were even more widely recognized as Scripture.
 These books were organized into a single catalogue of recognized books and distinguished from other Christian literature.
 7

 In the period of time in which the New Testament was written, and for a couple hundred years afterwards, the Christian Church suffered terrible persecution.
 Many Christians lived in catacombs and caves.
 They were sometimes hunted down and many of their writings were burned.
 Under God’s providence, the Scriptures were protected through this turbulent time.
 This was a mysterious period of time.
 The Church was young and much of what we know about its leaders is from some writings which survived from this period.
 Church leaders, prior to the Council of Nicea in 325 A.D., are referred to as the Anti-Nicean Fathers.
-It would be wrong to assume that they were unanimous in their understanding of exactly what was, and what was not, holy Scripture.
+We should not assume that they were necessarily unanimous in their understanding of exactly what was, and what was not, holy Scripture.
 However, it is interesting to hear what they have to say about Scripture itself.

 Many Anti-Nicean fathers did refer to New Testament Scripture and in many instances wrote down their views on Scripture.
 Like Paul, Clement of Rome (1st century) wrote an epistle to the Corinthians.
 In it, he quotes scriptures from the Gospels, such as Matthew 9.13, Mark 2.17 and Luke 5.32.
 He refers to them as Scripture.
 In the same quote, he cites Mark 9.42 after the introductory words “God saieth.”
 In this same work, he quotes Hebrews 1.3-7.
 8 Polycarp (1st and 2nd century), a disciple of the Apostle John, refers to the New Testament in his epistle to the Philippians.
 He quotes Ephesians 4.26 and introduces this verse with the words “the Scripture saieth.”
 9 Justin Martyr (early 2nd century), in his first apology, written between 150 and 155 A.D., refers to the Gospels as “Voice of God.”10 Irenaeus (late 2nd and early 3rd century), in his work, “Against Heresies,” also refers to the Gospels.
 He says; “For the Lord of all gave the power of the Gospel to His apostles through whom we have come to know the truth, that is the teaching of the Son of God … This Gospel they first preached.
 Afterwards, by the will of God, they handed it down to us in the Scriptures, to be the pillar and ground.”
 11 Clement of Alexandria (late 2nd and early 3rd century) says; “There is no discord between the Law and the Gospel, but harmony, for they both proceed from the same Author.”
 12 Hippolytus (late 2nd and early 3rd century) commented on both the Old and New Testament.
 On the Old Testament and its writers, he said: